These questions are those most frequently asked by newcomer's

 Some LAs assert that parents have to provide a "broad

-home educated children are provided with a tailor
+act 1996, that home educated children are provided with a tailor

 What about tutors?

-music or art teachers.
+occasional music or art teachers.
 The LA may be willing to suggest

 tutors on their supply teachers list or those used by their home

-tutoring service (normally used for children who are sick or who have behaviour problems).
+tutoring service (normally used for children who are sick or who

-child unattended with the tutor, it would be wise to ensure
+your child unattended with the tutor, it would be wise to ensure

 Can my child still take exams?

 external candidates at various exam centres such as colleges of further

 education.
 You will need to make enquiries and talk to other home

 educators in your area to find out where to look.
-You can use correspondence courses such

 Some home educators enrol children onto Open

-University courses without using GCEs or GCSEs at all.
+University courses without using GCE's or GCSE's at all.
 This

 forum where families can discuss issues relating to examinations.